dyl124/Project-2-expense-tracker/README.md

   - Default sorting should be by `issue_date` and not `invoice_id`.
   - The server-side capabilities exist to be able to sort by date range, but this has not yet been incorporated on the client-side.

-### Directions for future development
-- **2FA**

-  - As Xinc will include the user's senstive financial data, impleneting 2 factor authentication would ensure a more secure experience.

-- **Google API to scan text**

-  - If this is successfully implemented users will be able to input their incomes and expenses by uploading documnets which can make Xinc more efficient.

 - **Editing/Deleting Data**

   - Currently all the APIs exist to handle editing/deleting data (such as incomes/expenses, clients/vendors and types) on the server-side.
 With more time, we should be able to implement this functionality on the front-end (client-side) quite easily.

+- **Better and more Charts**

+  - The current chart in _Xinc_ dynamically updates according to the filter/sort options selected by the user.
+However, the current chart is more akin to proof of concept and only shows the total amounts for income and expense.
+  - With more development time we will add a larger variety of options for the user to dynamically configure charts to show any analytical data they want.

+- **2FA**

+  - As Xinc will include the user's sensitive financial data, implementing 2 factor authentication would ensure a more secure experience.

+- **Google API to scan text**

+  - Enable a feature that includes image recognition to enable users to input their incomes and expenses by uploading documents, which can make Xinc more efficient.

 - **PDF Generation**
-  - Can implement technology that generates the user's end of year financial report in the form of a PDF.
-This will users to be able to keep track of their expenses in a more organised manner
+  - Implement technology that generates the user's end of year financial report in the form of a PDF.
+This will users to be able to keep track of their expenses in a more organised manner, and allow easier transfer of data to 3rd parties such as a user's accountant.

-### UI

-- **Income/Expense Tables**
-  - I forgot...

 ### Code

 - A large part of the build process saw functionalities be copied between income and expense.
 For this reason, the code would benefit from a refactoring of these common functionalities to improve maintainability and reduce redundancy.
-- Additionally, while all the UI components on the Dashboard are handled/implemented as seperate partials, the logic is predominantly handles by a single JS file; maintainability would also be largely improved by the seperation and modularisation of that script.
+- Additionally, while all the UI components on the Dashboard are handled/implemented as seperate partials, the logic is predominantly handles by a single JS file; maintainability would also be largely improved by the separation and modularisation of that script.

 ## License

-{License info}

 - This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit).
 - Please refer to the [license](./LICENSE) section in the repo for further information.

-## Questions

-{Where to address questions}